One of the questions I am often asked is “How can I get my friends and family more involved in preparedness?“

 Why Be Involved in Preparedness?
 How to Convince Your Friends

 Get them a preparedness gift!
 You spend a little time and/or money, and get them started.
 Maybe it will spark a conversation.
 Maybe it won’t.
 Maybe they’ll bring it up in a year after they’ve had whatever you get them.

 But since I have been the “I’m not interested in preparedness” person before, I’m pretty sure that many of them will at least be grateful and find some peace of mind from your gift.

 But Be Careful

 You don’t want to scare them off.
 Get the wrong gift and you will only reinforce the expensive, obsessive, bunker building, zombie fighting stereotypes!

-Make sure your gift
+Make sure your gift:

 - Is something they will reasonably use in the next few years even without a HUGE disaster so they can learn that preparedness isn’t just a waste of money and time.

-- Is reasonably priced–so you can afford it AND so that they can see that not all preparedness supplies drain your pocket book.
+- Is reasonably priced–so you can afford it AND so that they can see that not all preparedness supplies drain your pocketbook.

-- In addition, I highly suggest you include a card with your gift that expresses how much you care about that person, and why you think the item you’ve bought would be a good thing for their family–include both everyday and emergency reasons.
+- In addition, I highly suggest you include a card with your gift that expresses how much you care about that person, and why you think the item you’ve bought would be a good thing for their family–including both everyday and emergency reasons.
 Then, offer to answer questions they may have about preparedness.